 The problem, say experts from government organizations, advocacy groups and academia, comes from a lack of education on personal finance topics, beginning at home and continuing in school.

 “Parents will sooner talk about sex, drugs and alcohol than they would about money,” said Rob Sansome, director of strategic initiatives at the Florida Prosperity Partnership, which partners with local organizations and agencies to promote economic stability.

 The survey also found that one-third of Americans while growing up did not discuss basic personal finance topics, such as credit scores, debt, being a smart shopper or opening a basic savings account.
-Less than 15% of those surveyed talked about their own family’s financial situation.
+Only 13% of those surveyed talked about their own family’s financial situation.

 - 17% of those who discussed finances growing up have no savings at all.
 That figure balloons to 40% among those who had no early financial literacy.